pikvm/pikvm/docs/audio.md

 This feature allows you to receive audio over an HDMI cable and transmit it to the browser in WebRTC mode.

 !!! warning
     * This is only supported by PiKVM V3 devices right now.
+This may or may not work on other CSI devices as most have a hw defect.
     * Please note the feature is experimental.
 Nothing will explode for you, but something may not work.
 Please report about problems [here](https://discord.gg/bpmXfz5) (preferred) or [here](https://github.com/pikvm/pikvm/issues/97).
+    * MIC support is not supported at this time, it may or may not be supported in the future.

 ## Preparing
 1. Make sure that you have not removed the [jumpers related to audio (4)](v3.md#atx-connection) on the V3 board and have not deleted or commented out the `dtoverlay=tc358743-audio` line in `/boot/config.txt`.
 Return everything as it was, if you changed it.